 - Are you safe to start milking your doe or is she still in the withdrawal period from a medication that she was given recently?

 If you are like me, then you have trouble remembering all of these details correctly.
-You are also like me if you are serious about taking great care of your goats & making a profitable small business out of your herd.
-Raising livestock isn’t meant to be a guessing game so why keep guessing and losing money (and possibly losing goats) when you can get your stuff together with a couple of spreadsheets?
-I created this set of Small Herd Goat Records so that I can be as effective as possible with my herd.
+You are also like me if you are serious about taking great care of your goats and making a profitable small business out of your herd.
+Raising livestock isn’t meant to be a guessing game so why keep guessing and losing money (and possibly losing goats) when you can get your stuff together with a couple of simple spreadsheets?
+I created this set of Small Herd Goat Records so that I could be as effective as possible with my herd and I want you to have them as well!

 How to Use these Small Herd Goat Records

-The General Goat Record is where you can keep information like name, breed, registration, pedigree, and a photo.
+The General Goat Record is where you can keep information like your goat’s name, breed, registration ID, pedigree, and a photo.
 Add who you bought the goat from or if the goat was born on your farm here as well.
 This is a good idea for traceability if a buyer wants to know bloodlines or if a goat gets sick and you need to check for genetic dispositions to certain illnesses.
+I like to use this sheet even if I have an official pedigree.
+I keep the pedigree in a lock box for safe keeping while this sheet stays in my livestock binder.

 Each doe has her own Kidding Record sheet.
-Each time she kids you can document her breeding & kidding dates as well as the number, sex, and birth weights of the kids.
+Each time she kids you can document her breeding and kidding dates as well as the number, sex, and birth weights of the kids.

-Download my Small Herd Goat Records in the Member Freebie Library!
+You can download this Small Herd Goat Record pack for FREE in the Member Freebie Library!
 A password is required for download.
 Check your email for that password after signing up as a Faithful Farmwife member!